COS301-SE-2023/Avalanche/qbeeinterface.md

     comparisonTypes: string,
     selectedComparison: string,
     typeOfFilter: string, //eg. checkbox, daterange etc.
-    filterValues?: string, //eg. for checkboxes
+    values?: string, //eg. for checkboxes
     selectedValues: string[] | number | string | any
     help: string // info about what it does
  }